What Is the Carbon Footprint of Nuclear Power? A Life-Cycle Assessment

 What Is the Carbon Footprint of Building Nuclear Power

-The carbon footprint of building nuclear power includes constructing the power plant, mining and processing the uranium, and transporting the processed nuclear fuel to the power plant.
+The building stage of nuclear power includes constructing the power plant and reactors, gathering and processing the input materials, and transporting the materials to the power plant.

-- Mining: This includes open pit, underground, and in situ leach (ISL) mining.
+Nuclear fission also requires us to mine for Uranium in the form of open pit, underground, or in situ leach (ISL) mining.
 Uranium is mined in the same manner as coal, meaning it also comes with CO2 emissions.
 The mining industry generates between 1.9 billion and 5.1 billion tons of CO2 annually, with an additional 400 million tons coming from power consumption.

-- Transportation: Nuclear fuel is typically transported from fabrication sites to power plants by road, rail, or sea, all of which run on diesel fuel.
+Lastly, transporting nuclear input materials and power plant components is a process that emits CO2.
+Materials are typically transported from fabrication sites to power plants by road, rail, or sea, all of which run on diesel fuel.
 Burning one gallon of diesel fuel produces 22.38 pounds of CO2.

-CO2 emissions at this stage occur when constructing the power plant, mining and processing the uranium, and transporting the processed nuclear fuel to the power plant.
+CO2 emissions at this stage occur when constructing the power plant, mining and processing the input materials, and transporting materials to the power plant.

-What Is the Carbon Footprint of Operating Nuclear Power
+What Is the Carbon Footprint of Operating and Maintaining Nuclear Power

 What Is the Carbon Footprint of Building Back Nuclear Power